Dachan-Kyong/Dachan-Kyong.github.io/_posts/blog/2023-08-02-creating-blog-1.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh) // "This will require your password."
 ```

-To check ㅑnstallation sccess status, we can type `brew help`, but it will show an error on M1 Mac:
+To check installation status, we can type `brew help`, but it will show an error on M1 Mac:
 ```bash
 zsh: command not found: brew
 ```